-BottleBottle is a popular micro web framework for creating Python applications.
-It has no dependencies and is distributed as a single file module that includes just one Python standard library.
+BottleBottle is a widely-used micro web framework for creating Python-based applications.
+It is completely independent and comes as a single-file module that includes only one Python standard library.

-One of the most essential aspects of the Bottle framework is that it enables programmers to collaborate directly with hardware.
-The Bottle framework is perfect for building basic personal apps.
+One of the most advantageous features of the Bottle framework is that it provides developers with the ability to interact directly with hardware.
+This makes it an ideal choice for creating simple applications for personal use.